-Applications for all building and land disturbance permits may be submitted through the ePlan Review portal.
+Applications for all Building and Land Disturbing Activity (LDA) permits may be submitted through the ePlan Review portal.
 These include commercial new construction, additions and renovations, residential new construction, and land disturbance.

 Commercial building permits are reviewed under a commercial express review or a commercial route-through review, depending on the complexity of your project.
-Commercial express reviews can usually be done same day.
-Commercial route-through reviews require more time, usually 2-3 weeks.
+Commercial Express Reviews can usually be done the same day.
+Commercial Route-Through Reviews usually takes between 2-3 weeks.

-While the criteria below are generally used to determine a project’s routing, please be aware that our staff ultimately makes this determination.
+While the criteria below are generally used to determine a project’s routing, County staff ultimately makes the determination.

 - The project is an interior alteration in an existing commercial building

-- There are NO site changes, such as required parking or ant exterior changes
+- There are NO site changes, such as changes to parking, windows, doors, exterior vents, etc.

 - The project does NOT have a change of use per the Virginia Construction Code or the Zoning Ordinance

-- NO structural modifications are made to the building
+- NO structural modifications are being made to the building

 Commercial Review Process (Express and Route-Through)

-- For a successful permit application, follow the Commercial Permit Submission Requirements.
+- For a successful permit application, follow the Commercial Permit Paper Submission Requirements.

 - Pay filing fees with a check made out to the Arlington County Treasurer, debit card or credit card.
-Pay for ISD, Zoning and DES permits in person at the customer service counters on the 8th and 10th floors of Courthouse Plaza, 2100 Clarendon Blvd.
+Pay for ISD, Zoning and DES permits in-person at the customer service counters on the 8th and 10th floors of Courthouse Plaza, 2100 Clarendon Blvd.
 All credit card transactions include a 2.5% fee, charged by the card processor.
-There is no fee for PIN-based debit card transaction.
+There is no fee for a PIN-based debit card transaction.
 No American Express credit cards are accepted, and only MasterCard and Visa debit cards are accepted.
 At this time electronic payments are not accepted.
-Phone: 703-228-3800
+Phone: 703-228-3800.
+View Fee Schedules.

 - Electronic notifications will be sent to applicants informing them of fees due and plan submission routing.

-- The ePlan submission will be routed automatically to all appropriate review groups including ISD, Zoning, DES and DHS as required.
+- The ePlan Review submission will be routed automatically to all appropriate review groups (ISD, Zoning, DES, and DHS) as required.
 Separate submissions to each department are not required.

 - Commercial express reviews will take approximately two (2) days, while commercial route-through reviews may take 2-3 weeks.